salmanfakhri/FlaskDecoratorExample/README.md

 # Deploying Backend to Heroku
-## Heroku
+## 1
-1. The flask server is not production ready so we need to use a different server thing.
+The flask server is not production ready so we need to use a different server thing.
 We will use gunicorn.
 Install like this
 ```
 pip install gunicorn
 ```